24 Hour Revenge Therapy: Touring with Nirvana and initial backlash

+Album promotion and further backlash

 AllMusic states the release date of 24 Hour Revenge Therapy, which was done through Tupelo Recording Company and The Communion Label, to be February 7, 1994, while Givony gives the date of February 15, 1994.
 He wrote that the artwork was a "study in contrasts: deadly serious and playfully lighthearted; vivid, realistic color next to minimalist abstraction".
 He went on to express that it summarizes the album's "contents: disaster and depression, but also persistence, stoicism, and humor; solitude and isolation".
-The artwork is a collage of items which Pfahler created in his kitchen over the course of an afternoon; it consists of a grid of four squares.
-The top-left box is a black-and-white photograph of a pocket watch found in Hiroshima, Japan after an atomic bomb had impacted the city.
+The artwork is a collage of items, which Pfahler created in his kitchen over the course of an afternoon; it consists of a grid of four squares.
+The top-left box is a black-and-white photograph of a pocket watch found in Hiroshima, Japan, after an atomic bomb had impacted the city.
 The top-right square features three safety matches grouped together on top of unrolled cigarette filters.
 The bottom-left box is an image of a cannon pointing down at a canyon, taken from a Looney Tunes Road Runner short.
 The bottom-right square consists of foil from a cigarette packet; the album's title is included in maroon-colored letters, referencing the tips of the matches in the top-right box.
-The squares are bordered by various tablets and pills taken from a drug almanac, such as paxil, prozac and zoloft.
-Pfahler took black-and-white images that accompany each track in the booklet, including a stack of pennies for "Indictment", train tracks for "Boxcar" and candles for "Jinx Removing".
+The squares are bordered by various tablets and pills taken from a drug almanac, such as Paxil, Prozac and Zoloft.
+Pfahler took black-and-white images that accompany each track in the booklet, including a stack of pennies for "Indictment", train tracks for "Boxcar", and candles for "Jinx Removing".